 At this stage you have proven your business model, but you’re struggling to turn aspirations into day-to-day reality.
 You are still responsible for all 28 areas of your business, but you don’t have the time or budget to hire 28 different experts.

 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

-That’s why we use the concept of the hourglass—bringing people in, taking them through a journey where they become clients but then also building on the relationship to the long-term, so in terms of increasing your revenue, you can simply turn the hourglass and have all that run through again.
+That’s why we use the concept of the “Sales Hourglass” — bringing people in, taking them through a journey where they become clients, but then also building on the relationship to the long-term.
+In regards to increasing your revenue, you can simply turn the hourglass and have all those relationships run through again.

 Let’s talk about the key categories that we use.
 In smaller businesses, you don’t need this many categories, but I find that they’re quite helpful to think about because many businesses overlook revenue generating opportunities just because they’re using a simplified model.
 Right at the top is most people that you may know.
 They’re your contacts—they may be in a database, they may be getting an email newsletter, and they’re sitting somewhere in your system they’re known to you, you’re known for them, but you don’t have much of a relationship.

 As we move through the hourglass, the relationship starts to develop.
 The first place they go is into a branded space.
 This means they now understand your brand, your brand promise, what do you stand for, and what makes you special.
 If they were pushed, they’d be able to explain who you are and what you do.
 What you’re really looking for is to move them that next step further so they don’t just think about your brand in the abstract sense, they’re engaged with why they, as an individual or a business, would use your business as a service.